 We argue a lot about whether intent matters, and that’s also a ridiculous argument.
 If I spin around on a dance floor and punch someone on accident (which I have TOTALLY done), it’s not the same as standing in the middle of the dance floor, motionless, and then just punching someone because I want to punch someone.

 When I punch someone on a dance floor, I feel bad, I apologize, and I buy the person a drink.
 The punch doesn’t vanish.
 And in the future, I can watch myself a little better.
 But every once in a while, someone on the dance floor is getting punched.
 I’ve been on a dance floor like 10 times in my entire life, and believe me, if people are properly enthusiastic, someone is ALWAYS getting punched.

 All that said, I do think it’s comedy’s job to say things that aren’t always acceptable.
-Or, perhaps not comedy’s job, but one of the privileges of comedy.
-One of the things comedy can do that other forms cannot.
+Or, perhaps not comedy’s job, but one of the things comedy can do that other forms cannot.

 Like I said, you’re not wrong to be offended.
 But rather than talking about the larger issue of comedy and what have you, I’m more inclined to apologize, buy you a drink, and then both of us can keep flailing around on the dance floor.